gabssnake/observablehq-docs/docs/cells/cell-modes/chart/chart-cell.md

 ## Adding a Chart cell

-To add a Chart cell, open the add cell menu by clicking the gray plus sign (<svg width="17" height="15" viewBox="-8.5 -7.5 17 15" stroke="currentColor" stroke-width="2" stroke-linecap="round" fill="none" style="position: relative; top: 2px; display: inline !important;"><path d="M0,-4.5V4.5M-4.5,0H4.5" class="jsx-7869de80898f8af0 "></path></svg>) in the left margin of a notebook.
+To add a Chart cell, open the add cell menu by clicking the gray plus sign (<Icon name="plus" />) in the left margin of a notebook.
 From there, two things can happen:

 1. If the previous cell in your notebook contains data (including in a JavaScript, data table, or SQL cell), you will see a suggestion to "Create chart" in gold in the add cell menu.
 Click to insert a new Chart cell using the previous cell's data.